Quick reference

 The Context Graph acts as shared engineering memory.
 The workflow:Define your standards

 A team lead stores conventions in a Context Graph — naming rules, component patterns, architectural decisions.
-This can be done through any MCP-connected client (Cursor, Claude Code) or the dashboard.
+This can be done via the dashboard or automatically through the CLI with

 Each engineer runs the connect command in read-only mode in their project:Their coding agent now has access to the full set of team standards.